PlanetDestroyyer/cnn-from-scratch/README.md

 Training and validation accuracies are very close, indicating low overfitting.

-A relatively shallow CNN is sufficient to achieve high performance on this dataset.
+This confirms that a relatively shallow CNN is sufficient for MNIST.